 Examples from Practical Experience

 In the first example, Al2O3 was ground for four hours in the Planetary Micro Mill PULVERISETTE 7 premium line that is shown in figure 6 as a black graph in the left area of the distribution.
-The blue graph on the right shows instead the distribution of the original material.
+The blue graph on the right shows instead of the distribution of the original material.
 The particle size distribution in this example span from approximately 30 – 40 nm to approximately 200 nm.
 Above this, in the range between approximately 200 and 500 nm a second peak occurs, which is caused by the abrasion of the ZrO2 used during the comminution.

 The second example regards motor oil with different specifically added aggregates.
 It confirms once again the advantage of being able to measure a wide range of particle sizes in a single analysis.
 First, pure oil was used to perform the background measurement.
 This is performed prior to each measurement to separate the possible contamination of the measuring cell from the actual measurement data.
 Subsequently, the motor oil with the aggregates was added into the circulatory circuit and the actual measurement was performed.
-A multiple modal distribution where each mode could be allocated to a material was obtained.
+A multiple modal distributions where each mode could be allocated to material was obtained.

-This information has been sourced, reviewed and adapted from materials provided by Fritsch.
+This information has been sourced, reviewed and adapted from materials provided by FRITSCH GMBH - Milling and Sizing.

-For more information on this source, please visit Fritsch.
+For more information on this source, please visit FRITSCH GMBH - Milling and Sizing.